sandhawke/alpha-sortable/README.md

 Encode/decode numbers in strings so that they sort properly

+Note: I had not heard of [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) when I wrote this.
+This is a rather different approach.
+Should be revisited with an eye to Alphanum.

 ## Why?

 * Because sometimes you want items sorted in numeric order, even though they are sorted on a text field.
 Example: filenames.